How to Elope in a National Park

 How many people + vehicles — some locations have a limit of peoples

-Most can be scheduled up to 1 year — 21 days prior — but varies
+Most can be scheduled up to 1 year — 21 days prior — but this varies based on popularity.
+Yosemite being the busiest, and National Parks like Zion being a lot more relaxed.

-Mail back with (check or money order): application fee, permit fee, and any other fees — i.e. if monitoring is required, there usually is an additional hourly rate for a ranger to be present
+Mail back with (check or money order): application fee, permit fee, and any other fees — i.e. if monitoring is required, there usually is an additional hourly rate for a ranger to be present.
+One of our Yosemite ceremonies had a park ranger monitor it for the ceremony since there were 50 guest present.

 Links to National Parks, State Parks, Recreation Areas (subject to change by NPS)

-*side-note: words in italicized are either the breakdown of fees or additional information that I thought pertinent to tell you
+*side-note: words in italicized are either the breakdown of fees or additional information that we thought pertinent to tell you

 Arches | $185 (app fee is $55, admin fee $30, management fee $100)